• Skip to primary navigation

 How to Serve

-Obviously, you can grab pita or tortilla chips and dig in, but that's not the only way to enjoy this tasty little number.
+Obviously, you can grab pita or tortilla chips and dig in or use it to serve with some lamb tacos, lamb burgers or grilled Greek chicken, but those aren't the only way to enjoy this tasty little number.
 Here are a few additional ideas.

 • Add to hummus to make a layered dip.